-You might think it's hard to improve on M&Ms candy.
-They’re tasty, portable, come in approximately a million different variations, from classic milk chocolate to creative seasonal flavors, and have a wide variety of different sizes and textures to choose from.
-There’s something for everyone, it seems, in the M&M family.
-So why mess with perfection?
+You might think it's hard to improve on M&M's candy.
+They’re tasty, portable, and come in a number of varieties, from classic milk chocolate to creative seasonal flavors, and with an increasing number of add-ons, including nuts, pretzels, caramel, and peanut butter.

-M&M’s don’t just melt in your mouth—they also melt in the microwave.
-And when you melt them in the microwave, the results are amazing.
-The shell remains intact, so you have a satisfying crunch on the outside, but the inside is full of smooth, warm, melted chocolate, like all the best parts of a chocolate chip cookie.
-It’s immensely satisfying and turns even plain, standard M&M’s into a special treat.
+When the shell remains intact, you have a satisfying crunch on the outside, but the inside is full of smooth, warm, melted chocolate, like all the best parts of a chocolate chip cookie.
+It’s immensely satisfying and turns even standard M&M’s into a special treat.

 The first few times you do this, it will be a matter of trial and error to find your perfect melting time.

-After the M&M's are finished in the microwave, you might notice that some of the candy shells have cracked, but that's okay.
-As soon as you bite into them, the shell cracks open and a flood of warm melted chocolate comes pouring out.
+After the M&M's are finished in the microwave, you might notice that some of the candy shells have cracked, but that's OK.
+As soon as you bite into them, the shell cracks open and a flood of warm melted chocolate oozes out.

 The combination of crunchy shell and liquid chocolate is really good.
-This method of microwaving your M&M's can elevate even relatively unexciting candies, like plain M&M's, into delicious treats.
+This method of microwaving your M&M's can elevate even plain M&Ms, into delicious treats.

-After you’ve tried plain M&M’s, try other flavors!
-Seasonal varieties, like butterscotch, mint, and candy corn, are fun to play around with.
-And peanut M&M’s take on a whole new texture when the chocolate that surrounds the peanut is melted!
-Give it a try—you may never go back to regular M&M’s!
+Once you’ve mastered plain M&Ms, try other flavors.
+Seasonal varieties, such as butterscotch, mint, and candy corn, are fun to play around with.
+And peanut M&Ms take on a whole new texture when the chocolate that surrounds the peanut is melted.